-The Act 82-213 of 2 March 1982 created Regional Chambers of Accounts (chambre régionale des comptes) (abbreviated "CRC") seating permanent magistrates.
-This counterbalances the elimination of State supervision of the deeds of the territorial communities, which, until then, implied an a priori control of their acts.
-The powers of these courts are defined by law but are also repeated in the French Code des juridictions financières, in Articles L.211-1 and the following.
+Act 82-213 of 2 March 1982 created Regional Chambers of Accounts (abbreviated "CRC") seating permanent magistrates.
+This is a counterpart for the elimination of State stewardship of the deeds of the territorial communities, which, until then, implied an a priori check of their acts.
+The powers of these courts are defined by law but are also repeated in the Financial Court Code, in articles L.211-1 and the following.